 Looking to watch the Chicago Cubs on your next trip?
-We share how to visit Wrigley Field from where to eat, how to get tickets & getting there.
+We share how to visit Wrigley Field, where to eat, how to get tickets & getting there.

 What is Wrigley Field?

-Located in Chicago, Illinois, Wrigley Field is a popular baseball park, home to the Chicagos.
+Located in Chicago, Illinois, Wrigley Field is a popular baseball park, home to Chicago Cubs.
 The ballpark is known for its unique outfield walls, which are covered in ivy.

-Its location in a residential area also means that you can watch a game from the rooftops of nearby apartment buildings; perfect for those looking for a unique day out in Chicago.
+Its location in a residential area also means that you can watch a game from the rooftops of nearby apartment buildings; perfect for those looking for a unique day out in Chicago and ideal for those planning 2 days in Chicago.

 Getting to Wrigley Field